WooshiiDev/HierarchyDecorator/README.md

 [PayPal](https://paypal.me/Wooshii?locale.x=en_GB)

-Development will be continued with this and wil forever stay public and free.
+Development will be continued with this and will forever stay public and free.

 # Overview
-Currently the features added are:
+Currently the features included are:

- - Custom hierarchy GameObject styling for better seperators or headers.
+ - Custom hierarchy GameObject styling for better seperators and headers
  - Showing the current GameObject layer
- - Icon visualisation for components that are on each GameObject
+ - Icon visualisation for components that are on GameObjects
  - Custom settings with interchangable style and icon selections
  - Light/Dark mode toggle for styles